 Read more »

 The International Master’s in Advanced Research in Criminology (IMARC) is the only existing 2-year programme in criminology that focuses on border crossing, security and social justice.
-IMARC is a collaborative programme offered by three different universities in Europe.
+IMARC is a collaborative programme offered by two different universities in Europe.

 Why study IMARC